myplanetdigital-experimental/chef-hamachi/README.md

 Will eventually provide a resource for managing hamachi networks that a client is connected to.
 Currently only installs Logmein Hamachi2 client from package.

-Currently tested only on Ubuntu 8.04.2 (Hardy).
+Currently tested only on 64-bit Ubuntu 8.04.2 (Hardy) and 32-bit Ubuntu 10.04 (Lucid).

 Requirements
 ============